ncihtan/htan_missing_manual/readme.md

 - [How can I explore HTAN data?](data_access/introduction.md)
 - [How do I obtain a copy of the HTAN data?](data_access/introduction.md)

 Questions or problems accessing the data?
-Please contact us: [HTAN Help Desk](https://sagebionetworks.jira.com/servicedesk/customer/portal/1).
+Please contact us:  <a href="https://sagebionetworks.jira.com/servicedesk/customer/portal/1" target="_blank" rel="noopener noreferrer">HTAN Help Desk</a>.
 ===
 ==- I am a data contributor
 If you are a data contributor, the following pages may be most useful: